Skip to navigation Skip to content

 Agreement country + Read more ...

-The person must complete the Certificate of location in a country with which Australia has a social security agreement (AUS172) (if not going to New Zealand).
+To be eligible for payment outside Australia under an agreement, the customer must complete the Certificate of location in a country with which Australia has a social security agreement (AUS172) (if not going to New Zealand).
 See Resources page for a link.

 They must be severely disabled to transfer to DSP under an agreement when autonomous entitlement ceases after leaving Australia.
 On completion of this decision, rerun the Portability Script - Departures and Returns.